 The Great White Shark Project runs out of Kleinbaai, which is just outside of Gansbaai, South Africa – a seaside village located approximately two hours southeast of Cape Town on the Atlantic Ocean coast.
 The shark trips primarily take place off Dyer and Geyser Islands, about 6 nautical miles (11 km) or a 20 minute boat trip offshore.
 The boats anchor in the 6 meter deep channel (“Shark Alley”) between Dyer and Geyser Islands.
 Dyer Island (larger island) is a breeding ground of Jackass Penguins, Cape Cormorants and Gannets, while Geyser Rock (smaller island) is a breeding ground for approximately 60,000 Cape Fur Seals.

-Shark Alley is a magnet for Great White Sharks due to this breeding colony of seals, their favourite prey and is a wonderful area for cage diving as there are reefs, islands and huge kelp beds which all provide protection from the open sea swell and wind.
+Shark Alley is a magnet for Great White and Bronze Whaler Sharks due to this breeding colony of seals, their favourite prey and is a wonderful area for cage diving as there are reefs, islands and huge kelp beds which all provide protection from the open sea swell and wind.
 In the summer months they work off-shore closer to Joubert’s Dam.
 Please note that the cage diving location is subject to change depending on the weather conditions and location of the sharks.